stellar-system/learn_Python_quickly/2 Flow_Control/MarkDown/2_Loop_structure.md

 for name,response in responses.items():
     print(name + " would like to climb " + response + '.')

-What is your name?
-Lewis Hr
-Which moutain would you like to climb someday? 喜马拉雅 Would you like to let another person respond?(yes/no) yes

-What is your name?
-Fet tang
-Which moutain would you like to climb someday? 富士 Would you like to let another person respond?(yes/no) no

 ---polling results---
-Lewis Hr would like to climb 喜马拉雅.
+    would like to climb .
-Fet tang would like to climb 富士.
+lh would like to climb abc.
 ```